What is South Korea Famous for?

 #12 Kimchi

 This is the national food of Korea, and it is very pungent.
-The most basic kimchi recipe includes fermenting napa cabbage, salt, sugar, tiny shrimps, hot pepper paste, and a whole lot of other basic flavors, like garlic and onion, together for weeks or longer.
+The most basic kimchi recipe involves fermenting napa cabbage with salt, sugar, tiny shrimps, hot pepper paste, and a whole lot of other basic flavors, like garlic and onion, for weeks or longer.

 The result is a mishmash of complex flavors most strongly characterized by salt & spicy heat.
 While most kimchi is made with cabbage, popular alternatives include radish and onion greens.
 As I learned over three years of working in Korea, a meal isn’t a meal without kimchi & rice.
 Most of my students even had kimchi & rice with soup for breakfast every morning and lunch every afternoon.